When customers receive a survey by email, what’s the first thing they notice?

 6. Offer incentives and highlight benefits

 Incentives can significantly boost survey response rates simply because they give people a clear reason to engage – they stand to win a prize.
-It’s pretty hard for a person to ignore a subject line that says they can get a nice discount or a free item, after all.
+It’s pretty hard for a person to overlook a subject line that says they can get a nice discount or a free item, after all.
+It’s a part of human psychology one can’t ignore.

-Some good survey subject lines that work in this case would be “Give us your feedback – Get a free hat,” “Want to win free sunglasses [first name]?
-Take our survey now,” and “Share your thoughts & we’ll share a 25% discount.”
+Some good survey subject lines that work in this case would be “Give us your feedback – Get a hat,” “Want to win sunglasses [first name]?
+Take our survey now,” and “Share your thoughts & get a 25% discount.”

 Adding a deadline combined with an incentive to emphasize a sense of scarcity might prompt the user to take the survey asap and not save it in their inbox for later – or even worse, disregard it at all.

-Using such words as “brief”, “short”, “two-question” or “30-seconds” in relation to the survey will also help out in terms of engagement.
+Using such words as “brief”, “short”, “two-question”, or “30-seconds” about the survey will also help out in terms of engagement.
 It will make it clear from the very beginning that not much of the customer’s time is required to earn the prize.
 But if you write it down – do mean it.
-Setting up an expectation for a short survey, but overwhelming the customer with a complex questionnaire will backfire.
+Setting up an expectation for a short survey but overwhelming the customer with a complex questionnaire will backfire.

 Check these survey subject line examples: “Take this brief survey now to get a 15% discount”, “Survey paired with compelling discounts – 24 hrs left”, “Take the ACME survey today and claim a 10% coupon”, “Your expertise today for a 20% off tomorrow.
-Is that a deal?”.
+Is that a deal?”, “Exclusive survey for our top customers – You’re invited!”.

 While this is an effective strategy, it does have two drawbacks.

 Firstly, it only works for B2C companies.
 B2B businesses can’t really use incentives in the subject line.
-The only exception would be a B2B company that has a small, high-ticket client base.
+The only exception would be a B2B company with a small, high-ticket client base.
 In that case, subject lines like “Share your opinion and get a free month” would work.

-Secondly, if businesses only use these types of subject lines, they can end up feeling really spammy, and recipients might report them as such.
-Moreover, wording of subject lines and specific word triggers may cause a message to be sent directly to the trash or spam folder by email servers, not even standing a chance to be opened by the recipient.
-So, a balance needs to be found.
+Secondly, if businesses only use these types of subject lines, they can end up feeling spammy, and recipients might report them as such.
+Moreover, the wording of subject lines and specific word triggers may cause a message to be sent directly to the trash or spam folder by email servers, not even standing a chance to be opened by the recipient.
+So, crafting an effective survey subject line is as much about the words you use as the ones you should avoid.
+Striking a balance is essential.

-However, if businesses can’t offer incentives, they need to have a survey subject line that focuses on a particular benefit the respondent stands to get.
+However, if businesses can’t offer incentives, they need a survey subject line that focuses on a particular benefit the respondent stands to get.

 Such a subject line highlights just how important the recipient’s feedback will be, making clients feel more valued.
 Also, it won’t be perceived as a chore for a corporate entity since the line makes it clear it’s in their best interest to fill out the survey.
 Lastly, it might get a better response because it’s an emotional appeal, so it’s harder for the customer to ignore it.